-Generally it is likely that exemption from completing a research project will be granted for PhDs that are relevant to the trainee’s HSST specialty, or a related specialty, and completed within the last ten years.
+It is likely that exemption from completing a research project will be granted for PhDs that are relevant to the trainee’s HSST specialty, or a related specialty, and were completed within the last 10 years.

-Compulsory status of the Innovation in Clinical Science component for all HSST trainees
+Innovation in Clinical Science component compulsory for all trainees

-Two key outcomes of the HSST is for trainees to demonstrate their ability in communicating complex science to a lay audience and their ability to conceive innovation in healthcare science practice.
+Two key outcomes of the HSST is for trainees to demonstrate their ability in communicating complex science to a lay audience and to conceive innovation in healthcare science practice.

-These elements will be assessed by a required submission of a proposal, which provides evidence of:
+These elements are assessed by a required submission of a proposal which provides evidence of:

 - critical reflection of the relevant literature